millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHereNEW.md

 ![](./images/100/Picture100-21.jpeg)

--  Click on **Create Autonomous Date Warehouse** button
+-  Click on **Create Autonomous Date Warehouse** button to start the instance creation process

 ![](./images/100/Picture100-23.jpeg)

--  This will bring up Create Autonomous Data Warehouse screen
+-  This will bring up Create Autonomous Data Warehouse screen where you specify the configurations of the instance

 ![](./images/100/Picture100-24.jpeg)

--  Click on **Click here** to enable compartment selection so that you ADWC instance is in a specific compartment
+-  Click on **Click here** to enable compartment selection so that the ADWC instance is in a specific compartment

 ![](./images/100/Picture100-25.jpeg)